NixOS/rfcs/rfcs/0042-config-option.md

 Even though we have two ways of specifying this configuration setting now, the user is free to choose either way.

 ## Configuration checking

-One general downside of this approach is that the module system is not able to check the types and values of the configuration file, which would be fast, simple and give good error messages by default.
+One general downside of this approach is that the module system is not able to check the types and values of the configuration file, which could be fast, simple and give good error messages by default.
 While it would be possible to use `types.addCheck` for the type of the `config` option, this sounds more painful than it's worth and would lead to bad error messages, so we'll ignore this here.
 Here are some alternatives.

 ### Configuration checking tools

-A number of programs have tools for checking their configuration that don't need to start the program itself.
+Occasionally programs have tools for checking their configuration without the need to start the program itself.
 We can use this to verify the configuration at **build time** by running the tool for a derivation build.
-While this is not as fast as if we had the module system do these checks, which would be at evaluation time already, it is faster than the program failing at runtime due to misconfiguration.
+While this is not as fast as if we had the module system do these checks, which would be at evaluation time already, it is better than the program failing at runtime due to misconfiguration.
 These tools however are also more powerful than the module system and can integrate tightly with the program itself, allowing for more thorough checks.
 In addition, it reduces the amount of RAM needed for evaluation.
 If a configuration checking tool is available, optimally by the program itself, it should be used if possible, as it can greatly improve user experience.
 The following illustrates an example of how this might look like

 ```nix
 { config, pkgs, lib, ... }: with lib;